Stress in the Workplace

 Sometimes though there may be more personal issues an employee has that he/she would prefer to discuss or explore privately and in confidence.
 Counselling, carried out by a professional, can offer that support.
 Often companies find that having a counsellor available for confidential appointments, or drop in sessions, on a regular basis, perhaps weekly or monthly depending on the size of business, means that employees feel more at ease in seeking help.

-Counselling can also help businesses in other ways.
+Counselling can help businesses in other ways too.
 By helping employees feel more confident and less stressed, it helps with:

 • communication